Skip to Main Content

 • each reference begins on a new line

-• is often double-spaced between each entry
+• is double spaced between each entry

 • follows the correct punctuation and italicisation outlined in this guide